 I have become a hermit, locked inside my own diseased mind and all I can do is read and watch horror movies, the bloodier the better, so I can forget, for one hour, one day, that I am dead.

 The fear is overwhelming.
 The anxiety is like having a too big a piece of food lodged in your throat that you cannot get rid of.
-And what really, truly sucks, is that some people that know me, think I should carry on and continue being the rock and hand that rocks the cradle, and forget about it, but concentrate on their perception of life.
+And what really, truly sucks, is that some people that know me, think I should carry on and continue being the rock and the hand that rocks the cradle, and forget about it, but concentrate on their perception of life.

 That has made me re-evaluate everything.
 I do have severe clinical depression thanks to my step-father, along with many other invisible scars.
 And I bet if you sprayed Luminol on my soul, you would see each and every one of them: The childhood torture and rape of my spirit, the mental and physical illness it created, the stress, the brain aneurysm, the pain of having a family, the pain of needing a family with the realization I will never have one that I crave.